 You can read about the 84,569 record attendance set in 1934 for Manchester here:

 I’d like to thank you for taking the time and trouble to visit my website.
-I’ve set up this website to help share my 32 years plus writing and research.
+I set up this website in December 2020 to help share my 32 years plus writing and research.
 The intention is to develop the archive and to provide access to as much of my material as possible over the coming weeks, months & years.
-Subscribers can already access over 280 articles/posts including the entire Manchester A Football History book and audio interviews with former City bosses Malcolm Allison and John Bond.
+Annual subscribers can access everything on here including the entire Manchester A Football History book and audio interviews with former City bosses Malcolm Allison and John Bond.

 It costs £20 a year (it works out £1.67 a month) or £3 if you’d like to sign up a month at a time to get full access for as long as you subscribe (see below).
 Thanks for the support, Gary.